Old-NHO/esb_proj/README.md

 │   └── server.pem
 ├── conf
 │   ├── build.conf
-│   └── esb_app.conf <---- Name of this file must match its grandparent folder name ├── dh2048.pem
+│   └── esb_app.conf <---- Name of this file matches its grandparent folder name
-├── esb.code-workspace
+├── dh2048.pem
-├── esb_app.so
+├── esb.code-workspace <--- This was created by my VSCode IDE.
+Ignore it if you are not using VSCode.
-├── output
+├── esb_app.so <---- This is produced by the build step (i.e., `kodev build` or `kodev run`) ├── output
 │   └── test_runner
 └── src    <--------------- Your code lives under here